 Fax No: (01642) 632001

 In some cases we may need to transfer or consult with one of the five Tees Valley authorities in order to reach a decision on whether the information you have requested can be provided.
 If you wish to be notified before we transfer or consult on your request, please say when you contact us.

-Providing we hold the information, and it is not subject to any exemptions we will try and provide you with the information as soon as possible or within 20 working days of receipt of the request.
+Providing we hold the information and it is not subject to any exemptions, we will try to provide you with the information as soon as possible or within 20 working days of receipt of the request.